 The biggest mistake to avoid in drug DUI cases is driving a motor vehicle with illegal drugs in the car.
 Most people arrested for DUI involving drugs have drugs on them and are charged with drug possession.
 The biggest mistake to avoid is to drive with anything illegal in the car.

 If a law enforcement officer suspects that someone is under the influence of marijuana and they find marijuana, it is easier for them to say the person was under the influence of marijuana.
 A person should not carry any drugs with them, especially recreational drugs.
-A West Palm Beach drug DUI lawyer can help individuals avoid making mistakes in their case.
+A West Palm Beach lawyer could help individuals avoid making mistakes in their drug DUI case.

 If you have been charged with operating a vehicle while under the influence, consult an attorney.
 An experienced West Palm Beach drug DUI lawyer can challenge the prosecutor’s argument.
 The attorney could also investigate your case, and work tirelessly to build your defense.